CMU-Blockchain-Club/governance/README.md

 3. We'll discuss it and come to consensus at the next governance meeting.

-If you would like to vote and be part of the decision making process, apply to be a member of the club [here](https://cmublockchain.xyz/members).
+If you would like to be a token delegate and be part of the decision making process, apply to be a member of the club first [here](https://cmublockchain.xyz/members).

 ## Treasury